General Services Administration

 COURTROOM DESIGN

-The design of the four district and municipal courtrooms in the Annex is a departure from the typical designs of recent courtrooms.
+The design of the four district courtrooms in the Annex is a departure from traditional courtroom design as well.
 These rooms feature translucent glazing along one wall that brings in natural daylighting while still providing visual and acoustical privacy to the proceedings.
 Additionally the courtrooms feature a free-standing witness stand, which ensures a clear distinction between the roles of witnesses, the judge and other court officials, all while providing ideal sight lines for the jury and gathered audience.

 PROJECT CONSULTANTS